Turtel Onli: Biography

-Education
+Early life and education

-Onli graduated from the School of the Art Institute of Chicago with a Bachelor of Fine Arts.
-He later returned to the Art Institute and earned a Master of Arts in Art Therapy.
+Onli was born on January 25, 1952 and was raised by his grandparents, including the Reverend Samuel David Phillips, in the Hyde Park neighborhood in Chicago.
+Rev. Phillips created artistic depictions based on the bible and young Onli would pitch in.
+After graduating from high school in 1970, Onli earned an associate's degree from Olive-Harvey College.
+He then transferred to the School of the Art Institute of Chicago where he received a Bachelor of Fine Arts and later a Master of Arts in Art Therapy.
 His education includes studies in Paris, France, at The Sorbonne and the Centre Georges Pompidou.

 Career

 In 1970, Onli founded the Black Arts Guild (BAG), which featured touring art exhibitions and published work by its members.
 In 1974, in conjunction with BAG, he published Funk Book and a series of greeting cards.
 In 1980, he co-published a zine called PAPER with the Osun Center of the Arts.
 In the early 1980s he created five issues of another early comics zine, Future Funk.

 Onli's illustration clients include Playboy Magazine, Chicago Magazine, Avant Garde Magazine, McDonald's, Motown Productions, Holt, Rinehart & Winston, MODE magazine, and Paris Métro magazine.
-His work is in the collections of Miles Davis, Alice Coltrane, the Chicago Children's Museum (The Rhythmistic Bench), and Johnson Publishing Company.

-Onli has been a visiting artist at the University of Illinois at Chicago.
+His work is in the collections of Miles Davis, Alice Coltrane, the Chicago Children's Museum (The Rhythmistic Bench), and Johnson Publishing Company which, when he was 19, bought the first painting he sold.Onli has been a visiting artist at the University of Illinois at Chicago.

 In 2005, Onli curated "Reverend Phillips and Turtel Onli: An Artistic and Spiritual Legacy," at the Center for the Visual and Performing Arts in Munster, Indiana, an exhibition featuring the visionary charts created by his late grandfather, the Rev. Samuel David Phillips, and Onli's own Rhythmistic paintings.

 In 2010 he opened the new Onli Studios at the Bridgeport Arts Center in Chicago.